levany/Levan_Snax_AirHockey_Interview/Readme.txt

 1. Main flow :

- - The AirHockeyApp singleton in the top of the hirarchy is the main entry point and controller of the project.
+ - The "AirHockeyApp" singleton in the top of the hirarchy is the main entry point and controller of the project.

- - the main flow of the app does is : "Initialize everything" > "Show main menu" > "Run the game" > "Show Scores"
+ - the main flow of the app is : "Initialize everything" > "Show main menu" > "Run the game" > "Show Scores"

 2. General Architecture :

- - Thare is a cute little class called "Link". it sits on the app game object. it collects references to all Controllers, Services, Models, and Views. you can look at its inspector to kind of see what parts this project is made of.
+ - Thare is a cute little class called "Link".
+ - it sits on the "AirHockeyApp" game object.
+ - it collects references to all Controllers, Services, Models, and Views.
+ - you can look at its inspector to kind of see what parts this project is made of.

-   evrything class the Link class to elegently access whatever it needs in the app.
+ - evrything class the Link class to elegently access whatever it needs in the app.

 3. the Game controller :